-- An extensive Study Support section with a comprehensive series of examination guides, past papers, course notes, study guides etc. for use in the library by pupils sitting SQA exams. - New titles are added to the Study Support section on a regular basis. - Copies of a Study Planner Chart and Exam Countdown Chart are available free for all pupils in S3 S6. - ICT: four computers with internet access.
+- Over 12,000 fiction and information books that can be used in the Library or taken home. - An extensive Study Support section with a comprehensive series of examination guides, past papers, course notes, study guides etc. for use in the library by pupils sitting SQA exams. - New titles are added to the Study Support section on a regular basis. - Copies of a Study Planner Chart and Exam Countdown Chart are available free for all pupils in S3 S6. - ICT: five computers with internet access.